Prorated Rent Calculator: Exactly What You Owe When Moving Out Mid-Month

 Example: Moving into a $1,600/month apartment on March 20.
 March has 31 days.

-This means you can coordinate your move-out proration at the old place with move-in proration at the new place to minimize overlap costs.
+Coordinate your move-out proration at the old place with the move-in proration at the new place to minimize overlap.
 Ideally, your last day at the old apartment is the day before your first day at the new one.

 Your Rights Regarding Prorated Rent